swimit/swim-transit/tracking/README.md

         context.command("/transit/bayarea", "agencies/add", config);
     }
 ```
-The `didStart` callback above runs when the AgencyService first starts and lets the TransitService at node
-`/transit/bayarea` know that it exists and that it should have its `JoinValueLane` downlink to this AgencyService's
-value lane.
-Furthermore, this creates the TransitService if has not already been instantiated.
-We will explain this further when looking at `TransitService.java`.
+The `didStart` callback above runs when the AgencyService first starts.
+This method calls `scheduleCheckVehicleLocations` to start populating the lanes and lets the TransitService at node `/transit/bayarea` know that it exists and that it should have its `JoinValueLane` downlink to this AgencyService's value lane.
+Furthermore, this creates the TransitService if has not already been instantiated.We will explain this further when looking at `TransitService.java`.

 ### TransitService.java